Daniel-Lawless/VGG16-BLIP-Damage-Detection/README.md

 ### Captioning & Summarization:

 After the image has been classified, it can then be passed into the Blip layer.
-In this layer, the image is converted to RGB format, the task (caption or summary) is decoded to create a prompt, before being passed into the processor of the BLIP model, giving the processed inputs to pass into the BLIP model.
+In this layer, the image is converted to RGB format, the task (caption and summary) is decoded to create a prompt, before being passed into the processor of the BLIP model, which returns the processed inputs to pass into the BLIP model.
 The outputs from the transformer are then decoded before finally being returned.
 To visualize the captioning and summarization, I create a custom function `plot_image_with_caption_and_summary` in the class `visualization_utils_images` which takes